optskug/docs/README.md

 If you're able to calibrate and then use Comma 3X to use the steering wheel (aka "lat support"), you can clean up the cables and put the covers back on.

 At this time, Comma 3X can't use the gas and brake pedals (aka "long support") on TSK vehicles.

 ---
-History and such can be found below.
-The most recent history is at the bottom.
-If you need to catch up, start from where you left off.
-Feel free to ask questions in Discord.

----